-The L∞ (F = 147.43, df = 1, 482, P < 0.001) and t432 (F = 128.30, df = 1, 482, P < 0.001) parameters, but not K (F = 3.21, df = 1, 481, P = 0.074), differed significantly between male and female Lake Winnibigoshish Walleye (Figure 2).The L∞ was greater for female (95% CI: 641-707 mm) than male (95% CI: 560-616 mm) Walleye, whereas t432 was lower for female (95% CI: 3.78-3.95 years) than male (95% CI: 4.61-4.93 years) Walleye.
+The L∞ (F = 147.43, df = 1, 482, P < 0.001) and t432 (F = 128.30, df = 1, 482, P < 0.001) parameters, but not K (F = 3.21, df = 1, 481, P = 0.074), differed significantly between male and female Lake Winnibigoshish Walleye (Figure 2).
+Best-fit model equations for both sexes are:

+Female: Lt=432+671-4321-e-0.17t-3.87

+Male: Lt=432+585-4321-e-0.17t-4.76

+The L∞ was greater for female (95% CI: 641-707 mm) than male (95% CI: 560-616 mm) Walleye, whereas t432 was lower for female (95% CI: 3.78-3.95 years) than male (95% CI: 4.61-4.93 years) Walleye.
 These results suggest that female Walleye in Lake Winnibigoshish reached the minimum slot length limit (432 mm) before and achieved a longer maximum mean length than males.

 <A>Discussion

 Equation (3) is a simple parameterization of the VBGF that includes the typical and original VBGF parameterizations as special cases.
 However, Equation (3) is flexible in that it may also be used to estimate mean length for any specific age or age for any specific mean length, rather than only intercept values as with the typical and original VBGFs.
 We expect the primary use of equation (3) among fisheries scientists will be to estimate age at a specific length (i.e., tr).
 Thus, we demonstrated that point- and bootstrapped-interval estimates for tr from equation (3) match those derived from parameters estimated with equations (1) and (2).
-We also showed how equation (3) allows use of likelihood profile methods to estimate confidence intervals and model selection procedures to statistically determine if age at the specified mean length differs among populations.
+We also showed how, in contrast to equations (1) and (2), standard frequentist methods can be used with equation (3) to estimate confidence intervals for tr (e.g., profile likelihood) and determine if tr differs among populations (e.g., extra sums-of-squares tests).

 A direct estimate of tr (though estimated as t0) may also be made by replacing Lt in equation (1) with Lt-Lr (i.e., subtracting Lr from each observed length).
 However, L∞ from fitting this modified equation is underestimated by a constant Lr.
 If Lr is also subtracted from L∞ in equation (1), then L∞ will be estimated on the original scale.
 These two ad hoc modifications simply convert equation (1) to equation (3).
-Thus, for conceptual consistency with previous parameterizations of the VBGF and because of the flexibility afforded by equation (3), we suggest using equation (3), rather than ad hoc approaches, when interest lies in estimating or testing for differences among populations in L∞, K, and a specific point on the growth curve, such as tr.
+Additionally, the VBGF parameterizations of Schnute and Fournier (1980) and Francis (1988) have two or three parameters, respectively, that represent mean lengths at specific ages.
+Specific mean lengths could be chosen in these parameterizations such that ages at those mean lengths are estimated.
+However, L∞ is dropped from the Schnute and Fournier (1980) parameterization and both L∞ and K are dropped from the Francis (1988) parameterization.

+Equation (3) is an alternative parameterization of the VBGF that allows a direct and conceptually consistent, rather than derived and ad hoc, estimate of tr (or Lr).
+In addition, direct estimates of L∞ and K are maintained with equation (3).
+It is important to note, however, that equation (3) is not a fundamentally new growth model.
+Thus, the usual cautions and caveats related to the applicability, fitting, and data requirements of a VBGF (Knight 1968; Roff 1980; Day and Taylor 1997; Lester et al. 2004; Katsanevakis and Maravelias 2008; Haddon 2011; van Poorten and Walters 2015) still apply to equation (3).
+Equation (3) can be used to directly estimate three growth-related parameters of interest, but those estimates are only useful if the VBGF is an adequate model of the data and the data are representative of the population of interest.

 <A>Acknowledgments